blockchainamm/Chinese_scale_synthesizer/README.md

 This python script emulates a Chinese scale synthesizer

-he frequencies in Hz of ascending notes for C4 in the Chinese scale\
+he frequencies in Hz of ascending notes for C4 as root note in the Chinese scale\
 261.6256\
 329.6276\
 369.9944\